-General Contracting and Real Estate Services Expenses.
-General contracting and real estate services expenses for the year ended December 31, 2020 increased \$107.9 million compared to the year ended December 31, 2019.
-The increase resulted primarily from the increase in expenses from Interlock Commercial, Solis Apartments at Interlock, and 27th Street Apartments & Garage projects, which started in 2019 and experienced increased volume during 2020.
+General contracting and real estate services expenses for the year ended December 31, 2021 decreased \$121.4 million compared to the year ended December 31, 2020.
+The decrease resulted primarily from a lower volume of projects during the year ended December 31, 2021.

-Depreciation and Amortization.
-Depreciation and amortization for the year ended December 31, 2020 increased \$5.4 million compared to the year ended December 31, 2019.
+Depreciation and amortization for the year ended December 31, 2021 increased \$8.9 million compared to the year ended December 31, 2020.
 The increase was attributable to property acquisitions and development deliveries.
-The increase was partially offset by dispositions in 2020 and certain assets that became fully depreciated.
+The increases were partially offset by dispositions in 2020 and 2021, and certain assets that became fully depreciated.

-Amortization of right-of-use assets - finance leases.
-Amortization of right-of-use assets - finance leases for the year ended December 31, 2020 increased \$0.2 million compared to the year ended December 31, 2019.
-The increase was primarily due to the expense being recognized for the full period in 2020.
-There were no right-of-use-assets recorded by the Company prior to the second quarter of 2019.
+Amortization of right-of-use assets - finance leases for the year ended December 31, 2021 increased \$0.4 million compared to the year ended December 31, 2020.
+The increase was primarily due to the acquisition of Delray Beach Plaza shopping center, which has a ground lease classified as a finance lease.

-General and Administrative Expenses.
-General and administrative expenses for the year ended December 31, 2020 increased \$0.5 million compared to the year ended December 31, 2019.
-The increase resulted from higher compensation and benefit cost driven by annual merit increases, which was partially offset by cost reduction measures as a part of our response to the COVID-19 pandemic.
+General and administrative expenses for the year ended December 31, 2021 increased \$1.7 million compared to the year ended December 31, 2020.
+The increase resulted from increased business insurance expense and higher compensation cost due to increased investment in human capital and sustainability initiatives.